Location: The Alaska Zoo

 - Repetitive, stereotypical behaviour (which can often be witnessed live on the Zoo’s webcam – see bottom of this page)

-- With the postponement of phase 2 of the upgrade programme the on-exhibit facilities remain unfit for purpose; they are too small and fail to meet many of the basic requirements for the well-being of the bears.
+- With the postponement of phase 2 of the upgrade programme the on-exhibit facilities remain unfit for purpose; they fail to meet many of the basic requirements for the well-being of the bears.

 We do not have details of the feeding, exercise, medical and enrichment regimes at the Alsaka Zoo.